jfrog/documentation/jfrog-applications/ci-and-sdks/ci-integrations/maven-artifactory-plugin.md

 </build>
 ```

-The plugin's invocation phase is validate by default and we recommend you don't change it so the plugin is called as early as possible in the lifecycle of your Maven build.
+The plugin's invocation phase is validate by default, and we recommend you don't change it so the plugin is called as early as possible in the lifecycle of your Maven build.

 #### Full Configuration